-UCPD enjoys a close working relationship with the Riverside Police Department, the Riverside County Sheriff's Department, as well as the local branches of the California Highway Patrol.
-UCPD personnel regularly meet with agents assigned to the Riverside Field Office of the FBI to exchange information in an effort to prevent criminal activity on campus.
+UCRPD enjoys a close working relationship with the Riverside Police Department, the Riverside County Sheriff's Department, as well as the local branches of the California Highway Patrol.
+UCRPD personnel regularly meet with agents assigned to the Riverside Field Office of the FBI to exchange information to prevent criminal activity on campus.